 Michael is happy to be a guide for outdoor activities, sailing and water sports.
 His practice in addressing challenges has fostered an even-keeled character, reinforced with the patience to reap the potential of hard work while leading life with imagination.
 He accentuates the pursuit of his dreams with a can-do attitude.
 Michael enjoys sharing his life experience with guests.

 Jennifer is originally from the beautiful Pacific Northwest near Portland, Oregon.
 With a passion for fresh local food and world cuisines, she went on to develop her craft as a chef by earning a degree from the Le Cordon Bleu College of Culinary Arts.
 As part of her schooling she traveled to Paris, France, where she honed her skills and specialized in patisserie.
 After seven years as an executive chef for tasteful startups, and a jaunt in artisan bakery, she was ready for a new challenge by pursuing a career in health care.
 While attending Portland State University, she worked as a professional nanny and personal chef for busy families.
-The culmination of these experiences has driven her to excel as an outstanding yacht chef and stewardess.
+The culmination of these experiences is that today she is both an outstanding yacht chef and stewardess.

 Mate/Steward: DAVID SHILTON